Bond hardening: Theory

-Bond hardening and bond softening share the same theoretical basis, which is described under the latter entry.
+Bond hardening and bond softening share the same theoretical basis, which is described in the latter entry.
 Briefly, the ground and the first excited energy curves of the H2+ ion are dressed in photons.
 The laser field perturbs the curves and turns their crossings into anticrossings.
 Bond softening occurs on the lower branches of the anticrossings and bond hardening happens if the molecule is excited to the upper branches – see Fig. 1.

 To trap the molecule in the bond-hardened state, the anticrossing gap cannot be too small or too large.
 If it is too small, the system can undergo a diabatic transition to the lower branch of the anticrossing and dissociate via bond softening.
 If the gap is too large, the upper branch becomes shallow or even repulsive, and the system can also dissociate.
 This means that bound bond-hardened states can exist only in relatively narrow range of laser intensities, which makes them difficult to observe.